American Society of Pediatric Neuroradiology (ASPNR)

 Section 7.
 To provide meetings for the dissemination of knowledge by presentation of scientific papers, lectures, discussions, fora, etc., either as part of the Annual Scientific Meeting of the ASNR, and/or independent of that meeting but with the support of the ASNR.

 Section 1.
-The membership of the ASPNR shall consist of four categories:
+The membership of the ASPNR shall consist of five categories:

 Section 2.
 Member: Members shall be radiologists who practice or have a special interest in Pediatric Neuroradiology.